 Author of four books: With Every Addiction, “Infants” Are Trying to Meet Their Needs, Illness Can Be the Cure, and The Awakening Storm / What the World Needs Now: Healing Trauma in Ourselves and Our Children won the Texas Author’s Institute’s “Texas Best Book Award” in the Non-fiction Educational category.
 Anne has contributed to many other books as well.

 Speaker: Topics include: soul development and the trauma that often interferes, illness as a soul communication, a developmental perspective on addiction, and environmental problems mirroring our collective consciousness / Events include workshops and conferences in the US and UK / YouTube channel host /

 A twelve-year member of Toastmasters earning the Distinguished Toastmaster status and the Key Area Director award in 2018.

-Member of the E-Women Network and the Women of Visionary Influence.
+Member of the E-Women Network and Loving Life Community.

 Anne is on the board of DA:NCE—Dance Awareness: No Child Exploited.

 I just want to thank you for really hitting the nail on the head with my recent physical problem.
 We forget that a lot of our ills begin in our minds.

 It started the other morning when I woke up and realized that my right wrist and hand were swollen and stiff and aching.
 I had no symptoms the night before.
 At first, I wondered if I had twisted the wrist during sleep.
 The hand got worse as the day progressed.
 It was red and throbbing, so, I contacted you.
 You asked me questions and then said that inflammation can be caused by unexpressed anger and then asked what I was angry about.
 I thought and then said that life was pretty good right now……but then I thought, but wait, today is my ex-husband’s birthday.
 This is a man who sexually abused his children as well as having many infidelities while traveling for his job.
 Yes, even after being divorced for many years, I was still ANGRY!’